jakethagle/salesforce-cni/README.md

 - Reconfigure the test runner instance and connect your Salesforce Account
 - Setup a test instance payload with the following payload `{"email": "test.person@example.com"}`
-- Click Save & Run Test
+- Click Save & Run Test or make a curl request to the integration flows test runner endpoint